Home page (11/2025)

-Topological insulator is useless with No zero-energy-loss.
+Topological insulator is useless.

 Topological insulator (= TI ) is useless material whose edge (= in 2-dimensional TI ) or surface (= in 3-dimensional TI ) is conductive, and the remaining bulk part is insulator.